 Any adverse effects are then assessed by comparing water quality upstream of the discharge with that downstream of the discharge.

 From the routine monitoring inspections, wastewater systems are assessed as either:

 Written monitoring reports, including the water quality test results are then provided to the farm owner (or consent holder) by mail.

-On-farm 'follow-up' visits are made to all significantly non-compliant farms.
+On-farm 'follow-up' visits may be made to Moderately non-compliant and are made to all Significantly non-compliant farms.

 The objective of the visit is to: